fruxefarms/FruxePi/docs/headless_rpi.md

 ## Boot up Raspberry Pi and connect over SSH

 Now you can insert the SD card into your Raspberry Pi and power the device on.
-After the device has booted up, connect over SSH using the default Raspberry Pi user credentials.
+After the device has booted up, connect over SSH using the default Raspberry Pi user credentials below:

 - **User** pi
 - **Default Password** raspberry